 Using Lipo Battery Voltage Alarm or Buzzer

-The most popular choice is using a voltage alarm, which is connected to the balance plug of a LiPo battery.
+The most popular choice is a voltage alarm, which connects to the balance plug of a LiPo battery.
 They are cheap, and widely available.
 The buzzer is triggered when any one cell drops below a set threshold, e.g. 3.5V per cell.

 Built-in Voltage Sensor in flight controllers, FPV cameras and OSD

-The biggest problem with voltage is that it goes up and down when the load changes.
+The biggest problem with monitoring voltage is that it decreases with fluctuations.
 For example when you do a punch out, the motors draw a lot of amps, and the voltage drops off much faster than under normal load, but when you lower your throttle the voltage will quickly recover again, this is called voltage “sag”.

 Checking your current

-“mAh consumed” is a much more accurate indicator than voltage to decide when you should land, because it doesn’t fluctuate and with throttle level like voltage.
+“mAh consumed” can be a much more accurate indicator than voltage to decide when you should land, because it doesn’t fluctuate with throttle levels like voltage does.

-The 90% rule… Must land when you hit 90% of the capacity!
-At this point the battery is probably at around 3.5V – 3.6V in theory.
+The 90% rule… You should land when you have used 90% of your battery capacity!
+At this point the battery should theoretically be at around 3.5V – 3.6V.